terrelsa13/MUMC/README.md

 # Script
 ## media_cleaner.py
-This script will go through all played movies, tv episodes, audio, and audiobooks for the specified user(s) and their configured libraries; deleting any media played past the configured number of days.
+This script will go through played, favorited, and/or tagged movies, tv episodes, audio, and audiobooks for the specified user(s) and their configured libraries; deleting any media played past the configured number of days.

 # Configuration
 ## media_cleaner_config.py